 The purpose of each of the charts below is to link the chemical causes of distinctive wine aromas to the potential descriptions we can use to describe these elements.
 Each class of aromatic compound is explained in more detail in our Science of Tasting Expanded Guide.
-While this guide is only available for GuildSomm website members, we feel it should be essential reading for any wine professional.

 Special thanks to Madeline Puckette from Winefolly.com for working with us on these graphics.